Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 Cafe Sabor Cruceno is a culinary school creating Guatemalan and fusion dishes.
 If you’re coming to Santa Cruz for a day trip, this is where you want to eat for lunch!
 It’s located on the main plaza in town.

-Known as: the town people don’t want you to know about.
+Jaibalito, Guatemala, is known as the town people don’t want you to know about on Lake Atitlan.

 I have so much affection for Jaibalito — it’s a tiny town only accessible by water or by hiking, it’s home to three great establishments, the local community is very friendly, and the views of the lake are wonderful.
 It’s also conveniently located for day trips to other towns on the lake.